NYUCCL/psiTurk/doc/configure_databases.rst

 	database_url = sqlite:///participants.db

-This will make a SQLLite database file in the top-level folder of your project.
+This will make a SQLite database file in the top-level folder of your project.
 If you change the `database_url` and restart **psiTurk** a new database corresponding to the new filename will be created.
 If you set it to an existing file name, **psiTurk** will attempt to connect to this database.